james-claar/Bingo-Boards/README.md

 # Python-Projects
-This is the repository where I put the small projects I've created.
+This is the repository where I put the small python projects I've created and finished.